-The IP addressing after a first start depends on whether a static IP addressing is already stored on the EIM card from a previous configuration.
-A static IP addressing (IP address, subnet mask, gateway) entered manually is stored on the EIM card and remains available after a first start.
+The IP addressing after a first start depends on whether a static IP addressing is already stored from a previous configuration.
+A static IP addressing (IP address, subnet mask, gateway) entered manually is stored and remains available after a first start.
 This means that the communication server remains accessible via Ethernet interface in the same way as before the first start.

-If no IP addressing is entered on the EIM card (e.g. after initial delivery), the communication server is started with DHCP after a first start.
+If no IP addressing is entered (e.g. after initial delivery), the communication server is started with DHCP after a first start.
 The communication server tries to log on with the DHCP server and to enter its host name on the DNS server.
-If logon is successful the communication server is accessible via the host name.
+If log on is successful the communication server is accessible via the host name.

 If the communication server cannot find a DHCP server within 90 seconds, it deactivates the DHCP mode and is then accessible via the standard IP address (see Tab.
-73) with a direct connection.
+71) with a direct connection.